How is part time teachers’ pay calculated?

 Can I be directed to work outside school sessions on a day when I normally work?

 Yes, provided that the direction is “reasonable”.
 The STPCD provides that part time teachers may be required to undertake work that is within their allocation of directed time beyond that specified in the school’s timetabled teaching week, allocated reasonably on any day or part of any day on which they are required to work.
 (STPCD 2020 paragraph 84).
 Situations may, for example, be encountered where teachers who only work the morning session are asked to undertake non-teaching duties after the end of the afternoon session such as attending a meeting.
 Such directions must, however, be reasonable according to the circumstances.
+Consideration should be given to the impact that asking a part-time worker to work outside school sessions will have on their commitments and responsibilities outside of work.

 Am I entitled to PPA time as a part time teacher?